Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

 Concerning the dipole projections, in all cases, $\expval{d_L}$ converges to the expected single molecule solution for $r\gg r_B$.
 However, $\expval{d_L}$ behaves significantly differently at short distances depending on the direction of the fields.
 While $\expval{d_Z}$ increases at short distances for fields in the $\bm{e}_Z$ direction (c), $\expval{d_Z}$ instead decreases at short distances for fields in the $\bm{e}_X$ direction (d), vanishing for $r\to 0$.
-To interpret this, we recall that the dipole-dipole interaction becomes maximally attractive for dipoles polarised in the direction of $\bm{r}$, whereas it becomes maximally repulsive for dipoles polarised orthogonal to $\bm{r}$.
-Therefore, considering that the external field tries to polarise the dipoles in the direction of $\bm{\mathcal{E}}$, the dipole-dipole interaction enhances the polarisation at short distances if the field is in the $\bm{e}_Z$ direction.
-In contrast, for fields in the $\bm{e}_X$ direction, it is not favourable to have dipoles polarised in the $\bm{e}_X$ direction at short distances due to the repulsive nature of the dipole-dipole interaction.
+To interpret this, we recall that the dipole-dipole interaction becomes maximally attractive for dipoles polarized in the direction of $\bm{r}$, whereas it becomes maximally repulsive for dipoles polarized orthogonal to $\bm{r}$.
+Therefore, considering that the external field tries to polarize the dipoles in the direction of $\bm{\mathcal{E}}$, the dipole-dipole interaction enhances the polarization at short distances if the field is in the $\bm{e}_Z$ direction.
+In contrast, for fields in the $\bm{e}_X$ direction, it is not favorable to have dipoles polarized in the $\bm{e}_X$ direction at short distances due to the repulsive nature of the dipole-dipole interaction.
 This drives $\expval{d_X}$ to vanish for $r\to 0$.
+Because $\expval{\Delta d_X}=0$ [Eq.~(\ref{sec:E;eq:DdL})], $\expval{d_X}\to 0$ means that the molecules lose their orientation in the $X$-direction.
 This effect could be relevant to take into account in molecular dipolar gases under weak electric fields.
+Note that Ref.~\cite{lepers_long-range_2013} reported a similar behavior of the ground-state dipole projections for short inter-molecular separations.